paulness/gatsby-starter-personal-blog/content/posts/2018-04-03--cherry-pickup-leetcode/index.md

 ---
 title: Cherry pickup algorithm
-subTitle: An in-depth look into the Cherry Pickup problem on Leetcode.com.
+subTitle: An in-depth look at the Cherry Pickup problem on Leetcode.com.
 cover: berry-pickup-two-people-same-time.jpg
 category: algorithms
 ---

 One of the harder questions on Leetcode.com is the [Cherry Pickup](https://leetcode.com/problems/cherry-pickup/description/).
-I hope this post shines light on this problem for many people struggling with the solution.
+I hope this post shines a light on this problem for many people struggling with the solution.

 ## Problem description by Leetcode.com